History of Budapest Honvéd FC: 1900s

 The club was founded on 10 August 1908 as Kispesti Atlétikai Club – Athletic Club of Kispest by Dr. Bálint Varga, a teacher.
 However the club's earliest members could not agree on a club constitution until 3 August 1909 and this is generally recognised as the club's foundation date.
 When the club was originally formed, Kispest was still a village, distinct from the city of Budapest.

 1920s

 During the first three decades of its existence, the club was little more than a village team and enjoyed only moderate success, winning a single Hungarian Cup in 1926.

-On 8 December 1926 the first match of the 1925–26 Magyar Kupa final was played between Kispeti AC and Budapesti EAC.
+On 8 December 1926 the first match of the 1925–26 Magyar Kupa final was played between Kispesti AC and Budapesti EAC.
 The match ended with a 1–1 draw at the Hungária körúti Stadion.
 On 19 December 1926 Kispesti AC beat Budapesti EAC 3–2 in the third repeated final of the 1925–26 Magyar Kupa final at the Postás pálya.
 The third Kispest goal came in the 157th minute by Győző Gregor.

 During the 1930s the team included Rezső Rozgonyi and Rezső Somlai who both represented Hungary at the 1934 World Cup and Ferenc Puskás I, the father of Ferenc Puskás, and later a coach at the club during the 1940s.